Overview

 backend.tf

-If you need to add or remove IPs dynamically (without going through Terraform), you can usegcloud:
+To add or remove IPs dynamically, without going through Terraform, usegcloud:

 multi_policy.tf